macedoti13/skynet_boring/README.md

 4. [Acknowledgements](#acknowledgements)

 ## Features
-- **Numpy Powered**: Built completely with numpy, ensuring an educational perspective to the ML processes.
+- **NumPy Powered:** SkyNet is built entirely with NumPy, showcasing a true understanding of the algorithms.
+- **Classical Machine Learning:** SkyNet supports both supervised and unsupervised machine learning models.
-- **Custom Neural Nets**: Create custom dense layers, adjust activations, and optimize away!
+- **Custom Neural Nets:** SkyNet allows you to create custom neural networks with customizable layers, multiple activation functions, and optimization methods.
-- **Transparency**: Detailed comments and docstrings to guide you through each part of the code.
+- **Transparency:** SkyNet's code is well-documented with detailed comments and docstrings to guide you through each part of the code.

 ## Installation
 Clone this repository: